 Samin Nosrat’s Californian classics – recipes

-The chef shares favorites from her award-prevailing book Salt, Fat, Acid, Heat – bean and mint pasta, grilled artichokes, sweetcorn soup, and green goddess salad dressing
+The chef shares favorites from her award-prevailing book Salt, Fat, Acid, Heat – bean, and mint pasta, grilled artichokes, sweetcorn soup, and green goddess salad dressing

 Silky sweetcorn soup with herb salsa (pictured above)